flancian/garden/agora pkg chapter.md

 ## Terminology

+This project is of very large scope and might make use of non standard terminology.
+To ease understanding, here we provide a short summary of key terms to follow.

 - [[Agora]]: a [[protocol]], a [[platform]], a [[commons]].
 The [[noosphere]]. [[Internet]] as a tool held right.
 - [[Graph]]: the heart of the Agora.
 A distributed [[knowledge graph]] in particular, both explicitly and implicitly containing a variety of social graphs.
 - [[Node]]: a vertex in the knowledge graph.
 Maps to an [[entity]] description encoded in a [[wikilink]] or #hashtag.
 Maps to a mental [[context]] in an Agora user.